 - Flour, salt and pepper

-- Whisk in flour and tomato paste until liquid is smooth, then add in cooked meats and raw vegetables.
+- Simmer for 6 minutes, allowing the wine to reduce.
+Whisk in the flour and tomato paste until liquid is smooth.

-- Close lid and steam valve and set to high pressure cook for 45 minutes followed by a natural release.
+- Close lid and steam valve and set to high pressure cook for 45 minutes.
+Then allow for a 10 minute natural release.

 How do you thicken beef bourguignon sauce?